JesseCorrington/binance-api-python/README.md

 ### Installation
 Simply copy binance.py into your project and import it.
-You will also need to install the websockets library
+You will also need to install the websockets library.
+Python 3.6 or newer is required.
 ```
 pip install websockets
 ```